Skip to main content

 Does Creatine Lead to Water Retention?

 These initial studies indicated that creatine could cause short-term water retention.
-For example, research showed that three days of creatine use increased TBW, extracellular water (ECW), and intracellular water (ICW).
+For example, research showed that three days of creatine use increased TBW27, extracellular water (ECW), and intracellular water (ICW).

 Creatine acts as an osmotic agent, meaning it draws water into cells.
 When creatine is transported into muscles through a sodium-dependent mechanism, water follows to maintain cellular balance.